 Additional Program Information

-One cohort of students is admitted each August.
+One cohort of 16 students is admitted each August.
 A final grade of "C" or higher must be achieved in each Dental Hygiene course for continuance in the Program.
-A student who withdraws or is withdrawn from a Dental course shall refer to College Policy 6Hx2-5.33 and Procedure A6Hx2-5.33 on Re-entry into a Health Sciences Program and/or program guidelines.
-Reentry to a Program will be based on space availability.
-Only one reentry will be allowed.
-The student who reenters must maintain a “C” or higher in each Dental Hygiene course to continue in a Program.
-The student receiving a grade of D OR F in any course after reentry will result in permanent dismissal from the BC Dental Programs.
-All students are required to complete the American Heart Association BLS with AED prior to the fall start date.
-Visit the program’s website for additional information.
+A student who withdraws or is withdrawn from a Dental course will be allowed re-entry into a Health Sciences Program based upon space availability.
+Only one re-entry will be allowed.
+The student who re-enters must maintain a “C” or higher in each Dental Hygiene course to continue in a Program.
+The student receiving a grade of “D” or “F” in any course after re-entry will result in permanent dismissal from the BC Dental Programs.
+After admission, students are required to complete the Basic Life Support (CAE0062) course.
+The due date for the course is given in the mandatory, general orientation meeting prior to the beginning of the program.

-Students interested in applying for the Dental Hygiene program must meet the following program competency as a program admission requirement:
+Students interested in applying for the Dental Hygiene program must meet the following program competency:

 |Recommended General Education Courses|